mcofie/krymoh/README.md

 | Palpitate | `palpitate` |

 ### Translation
+This component determines how a given element on a web page should be oriented.
+There are three (3) sub components.
++ Scale
++ Skew
++ Translate

 | Translation Name | Class Name | Condition |
 | ---------------: | :--------: | :-------: |